Stevinson/tech-book/book/python/python.md

 * `dir(<class>)` will return a list of all the sttributes of a class.

+* `input(message)` takes a user input as a string, with an optional message arg that gets printed to the screen as a prompt.
+To turn these into integer values use the following:

+`a, b = [int(x) for x in input("Enter two numbers below").split()]`.

+* `async` keyword: defining a function with `async def` makes it a **coroutine** - which is essentially a function whose execution you can pause.
+When a thread is waiting it will move on to another coroutine.
+Using `await` specifies the point at which control is handed back to the event loop.
+Used when there is IO blocking such as in networking and http requests.,

+*
 ### APIs

 * `datetime.timedelta(days=1)` is a means of getting a relative timestamp.